bscod27/big-man-betweenness/README.md

 # big-man-betweenness
 This repository contains all working material pertinent to the Big Man Betweenness [notebook](https://www.kaggle.com/code/brunoscodari/big-man-betweenness-bmb), which was submitted to the NFL Big Data Bowl 2023 Kaggle competition.

-## Environment
-The `R` programming language was used in our analytical workflow.
-The exact version and packages used are detailed in `requirements.txt`.

 ## Reproducibility
-Cloning the repository and navigating to the root of the working directory is recommended for anybody who seeks to reproduce this work.
-To do so, please run the following Bash commands:
+For those seeking to reproduce our work, we recommend the following:
+- Make sure you have the `R` programming language installed, with the specific version and packages outlined in `requirements.txt`
+- Clone a remote copy of the repository to your local machine and navigate to the root directory:
 ```
 git clone https://github.com/bscod27/big-man-betweenness.git
 cd big-man-betweenness.git
 ```
+- Execute the scripts detailed below

 ## Scripts
 The following scripts were used in this project and executed in chronological order:
 1. `tracking.R` - converts the weekly tracking data from `.csv >> .gz` to compress the data into a form that can be pushed to GitHub; note that this script assumes the tracking data has been downloaded locally as `.csv` files